Coronavirus CLE Rule Changes

 - The limits on the number of hours that can be claimed under all sections of Rule 6 for a reporting period are suspended for the 2019-2021 reporting period.

-The Vermont Judiciary also issued a notice stating "In light of possible cancellations/rescheduling of CLE programming due to COVID-19 concerns, the Office of Attorney Licensing wants to remind attorneys that "live" programming includes non-recorded programming presented via electronic means, such as webinars and teleseminars."
+The Vermont Judiciary had also issued a notice stating "In light of possible cancellations/rescheduling of CLE programming due to COVID-19 concerns, the Office of Attorney Licensing wants to remind attorneys that "live" programming includes non-recorded programming presented via electronic means, such as webinars and teleseminars."

-Virginia: The Supreme Court of Virginia issued an order dated April 14, 2020 that extended the October 31, 2020 CLE compliance deadline to December 31, 2020.
+Virginia (Expired): The Supreme Court of Virginia had issued an order dated April 14, 2020 that extended the October 31, 2020 CLE compliance deadline to December 31, 2020.
 The deadline to report has also been extended to February 15, 2021.
 Each active member of the Virginia State Bar shall certify prior to February 15, 2021, that such lawyer attended approved Mandatory Continuing Legal Education programs for the minimum number of hours required during the previous calendar year ending December 31.

-The West Virginia Mandatory CLE Commission also issued an order that extended the deadline for the 2018-2020 CLE reporting period to September 30, 2020.
+The West Virginia Mandatory CLE Commission had also issued an order that extended the deadline for the 2018-2020 CLE reporting period to September 30, 2020.

 Meet your full requirements with PLI's live webcasts and on-demand programs approved for West Virginia.